ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/tables-styling.md

 {@snippet features/build-table-source}

 CKEditor 5 comes with some additional tools that help you modify the look of tables and table cells.
-You can control their border color and style, background color, padding, or text alignment.
+You can control border color and style, background color, padding, or text alignment.

 ## Demo